 Health Department Warns of Risks Associated with Martin County Fires

-The Florida Department of Health is urging residents to take precautions against drifting smoke associated with fires burning in Martin County.
+The Florida Department of Health is urging residents to take precautions against drifting smoke associated with fires burning in or near Martin County.

 Drifting smoke can cause coughing, scratchy throat, irritated sinuses, shortness of breath, chest pain, headaches, stinging eyes and runny nose.
 If you have heart or lung disease, smoke might make your symptoms worse.
 People who have heart disease might experience chest pain, rapid heartbeat, shortness of breath and fatigue.